lucasdupin/SublimeAS3/README.md

 You'll need to remove the old AS Package, to do so, execute:
 `rm -rf ActionScript`

+Make sure the Flex SDK is available in your PATH
+(by adding it to your .profile or .bash_profile)

 Updating
 --------
 `cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/`